RolfHegr/RolfHegr/README.md

-- 👋 Hi, I’m Rolf!
+I’m Rolf!

-- 👀 I enjoy programming👨‍💻, West Coast Swing💃🏻🕺🏿, lifting weights🏋, reading 🤓, coffee ☕️ and photography 📸..
-- 🌱 I’m currently interning as a full stack dev in a small startup in Tel Aviv.
+@Full stack dev at a Start Up in Tel Aviv.

-- 📫 Let's chat 🐧 RolfHegrand or rolfhegrand@gmail.com
+- 📫 RolfHegrand or rolfhegrand@gmail.com